Deep Sidhu’s successor, 29-yr-old radical returned from Dubai to lead a following

 A resident of Jallupur Khera in Amritsar, Amritpal is the youngest of three children of Tarsem Singh and Balwinder Kaur.
 While Tarsem keeps shuttling between Dubai and India, Balwinder lives in the village.
 Although he remained active on Facebook since 2012, when he went to Dubai, often taking up issues concerning Punjab, Amritpal, who worked as a dispatcher in his family-owned transport business for 10 years, never got much traction before 2019 when he came out in support of farmers’ agitation against the now-repealed agri laws.

-He was also a vocal supporter of Deep Sidhu and the role he played in the farm stir.
+He was also a vocal supporter of Deep Sidhu and the role the Punjabi actor played in the farm stir.

+Interestingly, during his Dubai days, Amritpal used social media to target regional and national political parties, feminists, activists, Khalsa Aid and even some pro-Khalistan groups such as Dal Khalsa.

+During a Facebook Live session in 2019, responding to allegations from a person that he was being funded by Pakistan’s intelligence agency, Amritpal, had said, on a lighter note: “Now, don’t wish me Ram Ram, wish me Salam Waleikum.
+Now, I am being connected with the ISI.”